starwisp/Civizard-tileset-archeology/README.md

  <b>Page of tiles from VRAM in 2 different palettes (CLUTS).</b>
 _________
 ### 4. Decompressing the datafiles
 Dumping tiles from PSX VRAM yielded a number of tiles.
 Nevertheless, it is unclear if all tiles could be obtained and unlikely that their structure/order in the datafiles could be found out this way.
-Nevertheless, some information on the tileset may probably be inferred from the PC version.
+Some information on the tileset may probably be inferred from the PC version.

 #### 4.1.
 Decompressing all the tiles except the terrain tiles
 [vervalkon](https://github.com/vervalkon) suspected that the parts of the *.BMF files that were not viewable by TIM viewers were using some kind of compression.
 He very generously wrote a Python script to scan for and decompress image data in *.BMF files that cannot be read by standard TIM viewers.
 It is able to decompress most of the graphics data files of the game, and he also ended up with some suspicious files from world0.bmf and world1.bmf.
 Since we could not find the terrain tiles yet, and their file names were self-explanatory, we suspected them to contain the terrain tiles with one file for Arcanus and one file for Myror.
 See his decompressor Python script in this repository.
 Also see the videos on the theoretical background of the decompressor in the section "Further Information" at the end of this document.